Introduction to DMAIC

 - Reviewing Comments: Task comments can reveal qualitative data about problems, frustrations, or recurring issues within the process.

-Once root causes are identified, the Improve phase is about brainstorming, evaluating, and testing potential solutions designed to address those causes.
+Once root causes are identified, the Improve phase involves brainstorming, evaluating, and testing potential solutions designed to address those causes.
 This might involve:

 - Generating a range of improvement ideas.